MeteoSwiss/meteodata-lab/CONTRIBUTING.md

     ```bash
     cd meteodata-lab/
-    ./tools/setup_env.sh
+    tools/setup_poetry.sh
     ```

-    This will create a conda environment named `meteodata-lab` (change with `-n`) and install the pinned runtime and development dependencies in `requirements/environment.yaml`.
+    This will install poetry and create a virtual environment under the `.venv` path and install all dependencies including the development group and extras.

-    Install the package itself in editable mode.
+    The dependency versions are defined in the `poetry.lock` file.
+The `meteodata-lab` package is installed into the virtual environment in editable mode.

-    ```bash
-    conda activate meteodata-lab
-    pip install --editable .
-    ```

-    Use `-u` to get the newest package versions (unpinned dependencies in `requirements/requirements.yaml`), and additionally `-e` to update the environment files.
+    To update the dependency versions, run `poetry update`.
+This command will regenerate the lock file which can be committed along with the code changes.

 4. Create a branch for local development: